-Single use lenses are now available to suit most eyes and prescriptions and you may be surprised how inexpensive an option this is.
+As single use lenses are now available to suit most eyes and prescriptions, you may be surprised how inexpensive an option this is for you and your family.
+Here are just a few of the benefits of wearing contact lenses:

 For your convenience we are able to direct ship contact lenses to your home or office and we carry lenses from all major North American manufacturers.